Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

 That has to be taught.

-It has to be uh programmed and inculcated.
+It has to be programmed and inculcated.

-And I think you know, you're right.
+And I think, you know, you're right.

-It's all these things are very seductive.
+All these things are very seductive.

 I reject the premise of that worldview.